impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 Parent item: Asset Management Policy (Asset%20Management%20Policy%201ded6625c67981729dd5c3880849729e.md)
 Status: Not started
 Version Number: 1.1
+---

-Green Orbit Digital IT Asset Management Policy
+Impact Orbit Creative Group IT Asset Management Policy

 1. Introduction

-IT Asset Management (ITAM) at Green Orbit Digital is a key process for efficiently and securely managing technology resources throughout their lifecycle.
+IT Asset Management (ITAM) at Impact Orbit Creative Group is a key process for efficiently and securely managing technology resources throughout their lifecycle.
 This guidance outlines the procedures for acquiring, maintaining, and disposing of IT assets.
 It ensures that assets are properly tracked, managed, and utilised to support business operations while minimising security risks, costs, and environmental impact.

 1. Purpose